Infinity-Surge/open-ventilator/README.md

 reference for other implementors.

-*Ventilator library.*  This library provides higher layer level control functions, state machines, and other code required to manage the complity required to implement a modern mechanical ventilator.
+*Ventilator library.*  This library provides higher layer level control functions, state machines, and other code required to manage the complexity required to implement a modern mechanical ventilator.

-Unit tests.
-Where it makes sense, unit tests will test individual functions and higher level functionality.
+*Unit tests.*  Where it makes sense, unit tests will test individual functions and higher level functionality.

 ## Mechanical